Lifecycle overview

 A better lifecycle system identifies the stage where the risk became visible, connects that stage to the right metrics and stakeholders, and then reviews the pattern while the business still has time to influence it.

-The better pattern is to connect the topic to one shared decision system: structured evidence, weekly review, explicit owners, and a follow-up date that tells the team whether the response worked or not.
+The better pattern is to connect the topic to one shared decision system: structured evidence, weekly review, explicit owners, and a follow-up date that tells the team whether the response worked.

-That is how the knowledge base becomes operational.
+That is how the library becomes operational.
 The page explains the topic, and RetentBase gives the business the workflow for reviewing it with the right people at the right time.

 • Start with the lifecycle stage where the churn path appears to begin, not just where the cancellation was recorded.